EXECUTE — Build, in Scope, in Steps

 The delegation bias

-EXECUTE is also where subagent dispatch shows up most heavily, and the point schedule encodes that explicitly.
+EXECUTE is also where subagent dispatch shows up most heavily, and the budget arithmetic encodes that explicitly.
 Every execute subagent the main session launches grants the session a small direct-action budget — a handful of extra writes the main session is allowed to make on its own.
-Every project file the main session edits itself spends some of that budget back.
+Every project file the main session edits itself spends some of that budget back. ⓘ

 The discipline favors sequential dispatch — one execute subagent at a time, with the main session orchestrating between checkpoints.
-When fan-out is genuinely useful, the operational ceiling is kept low (currently held at two-in-flight in the prototype); the cap was set after a cycle in which a parallel dispatch pushed the context window past a safe tier and triggered cascading compaction.
-The deeper discipline of subagent dispatch — and the per-plugin agent rosters that make it tunable — is the subject of Essay 7.
+When fan-out is genuinely useful, the operational ceiling is kept low — currently held at two-in-flight in the prototype.
+That cap was set after a cycle in which a parallel dispatch pushed the context window past a safe tier and triggered cascading compaction. ⓘ The deeper discipline of subagent dispatch — and the per-plugin agent rosters that make it tunable — is the subject of the Essay 7 series.

 The comment-density drift gate